 Rijkswaterstaat is the government organization responsible for the design, construction, management and maintenance of the main infrastructure facilities in the Netherlands.
-Commissioned by Rijkswaterstaat’s Data Lab we developed this ‘artificial inspector’ as a demo; a self-learning system for the inspection of highways and waterways.
-The artificial inspector is an example of deep learning using neural networks.
-The artificial inspector has been trained to detect and classify numerous items on images.
+Commissioned by Rijkswaterstaat’s Data Lab we deployed our Sentinizer solution as an ‘Artificial Inspector’ demo.

 The artificial inspector is able to recognize objects on the images.
 A database with geographical information is then used to check whether the recognized object matches with what should have been found at that specific location.
 The artificial inspector can also determine that something is missing that should have been present according to the geo-information.
 For example, we are able to identify damaged or missing road signs, to detect damage to the road surface or crash barriers or to signal whether buoys are missing or incorrectly placed.
 If there is an omission, only then a Rijkswaterstaat inspector will be informed.
 This saves the authorities time and the public money.